cppalliance/safe-cpp/proposal/draft.md

 Calling unsafe member functions on expressions with unsafe types is permitted in the unsafe context.
 Calling initializers of unsafe types is also permitted.
 In fact, these operations on unsafe types are "safe" for the purpose of _safe-operator_.

-Expressions carry noexcept and safe information which is outside of the type's expression; this information is moved transitively between subexpressions and feeds the _noexcept-_- and _safe-operator_.
+Expressions carry noexcept and safe information which is outside of the type's expression; this information is moved transitively between subexpressions and feeds the _noexcept-_ and _safe-operator_.
 Why make unsafe a type qualifier, which represents a significant change to the type system, rather than some other kind of property of an object or member declaration, propagate it like the noexcept and safe flags?

 The answer is that template specialization works on types and it doesn't work on these other kinds of properties.
 A template argument with an unsafe qualifier instantiates a template with an unsafe qualifier on the corresponding template parameter.
 The unsafe qualifier drills through templates in a way that other language entities don't.